-Bikes designed for riding Condition 1, plus smooth gravel roads and improved trails with moderate grades where the tires do not lose ground contact.
+Bikes designed for riding Condition 1 (on paved roads only), plus smooth gravel roads and improved trails with moderate grades where the tires do not lose ground contact.

-INTENDED For paved roads, gravel or dirt roads that are in good condition, and on gravel or dirt paths, carry heavier loads or want more tire durability talk to your dealer about wider tires.
+INTENDED For paved roads, gravel or dirt roads that are in good condition, and bike paths.